Defective or Unsafe Products Attorney

-A good rule of thumb to follow is that a product should never be tested until 1) all potential parties have been notified and 2) an agreed testing (or inspection) protocol is in place.
-Unfortunately, many people lose the ability to file a lawsuit against responsible parties by not following this rule.
+- an agreed testing (or inspection) protocol is in place.
+Unfortunately, many people lose the ability to file a product liability lawsuit against responsible parties by not following this rule.

 Specializing in Product Liability Cases: Attorney Paul Thomson, Personal Injury Attorney

 Many attorneys think that product liability cases are an easy win.
 They think they can just contact the product seller or manufacturer and get a quick check…that they can get away with doing little work and then charge a lot.

 This is just not true—and it’s the exact opposite of my approach.
 I’m Attorney Paul Thomson, and I know this first-hand because of my extensive experience working with clients like you who have been injured by defective and unsafe products.